Last Updated: May 28, 2021

 The great thing about online advertising is the extensive feedback that is immediately available throughout a campaign.
 Using Instagram’s own tools or Google Analytics, figure out what worked and what didn’t.
 The more you test, the more you can tweak to improve the next campaign.

-Instagram Marketing for Small Businesses with KORONA
+Instagram Marketing for Retail Businesses with KORONA POS

 So I know that sounds like a ton of Instagramming.
 And, well, it is.
 But it’s a valuable tool available for any business out there.
 It doesn’t have to be time consuming or expensive.
 There are plenty of services available as well that can help you manage your Instagram account.
-And if you ever need someone to take care of your retail point of sale needs, KORONA is the way to go.
+And if you ever need someone to take care of your retail point of sale needs, KORONA POS is the way to go.
 Our sleek POS terminals will improve any Instagram post 😉